-1. Whenever a client makes a POST request to the bank's /login endpoint, your attack must steal the user's credentials, which are the values of the username and password parameters in the body.
-It must log these by sending them to the cs155.StealCredentials function, which will print them to the console.

-- 2. Whenever the client makes a POST request to the bank's /transfer endpoint, your program must change the to value to Jason when forwarding this request to the bank.
+- 1. Whenever a client makes a POST request to the bank's /login endpoint, your attack must steal the user's credentials, which are the values of the username and password parameters in the body.
+It must log these by sending them to the cs155.StealCredentials function, which will print them to the console. - 2.
+Whenever the client makes a POST request to the bank's /transfer endpoint, your program must change the to value to Jason when forwarding this request to the bank.
 When responding to the client, your program must reverse this change, so that the to parameter in the response contains the value that the client sent. - 3.
-Whenever the client logs out (by sending a POST to /logout), close the connection and exit the program. - 4.
 Whenever your program receives any request to the /kill endpoint, your program must exit immediately.
-This requirement has already been implemented for you in the starter code. - 5.
-For all other endpoints, your program must forward traffic as-is without modification, just like a proxy server. - 6.
+This requirement has already been implemented for you in the starter code. - 4.
+For all other endpoints, your program must forward traffic as-is without modification, just like a proxy server. - 5.
 For any request made by the client, your program must steal all cookies sent by the client or set by the server.
 That is, any time the client sends the Cookie request header, or the server responds with the Set-Cookie header, your program must send the cookie name and value to the cs155.StealClientCookie or cs155.StealServerCookie functions, respectively.